conan-io/conan-vs-extension/docs/README.md

 Conan Extension for Visual Studio provides a transparent integration between a Visual Studio project and the [Conan C/C++ package manager](https://docs.conan.io/en/latest/index.html).
-It automates the retrieval of Conan dependencies matching the configuration of the Visual Studio project and add the required include directories, linker ones and libraries.
+It automates the retrieval of Conan dependencies matching the configuration of the Visual Studio project and adds the required include directories, linker ones and libraries.

 This extension uses under the hood one of the `visual_studio` generators that Conan provides, these generators create a _Visual Studio project properties_, the extension includes them